See What You Need Before You Print Your Own Checks

 - Check stock—paper with security features that keep your checks from being altered or copied

-- Magnetic ink, which is potentially optional, but which will help you avoid problems and additional expenses
+- Magnetic ink, which is potentially optional, but will help you avoid problems and additional expenses

 How Much Do You Want to Do?

 - Do it all from scratch.